filoucool/filoucool/README.md

 ### Greetings,

 ### About me:
-  I think like a programmer but act like a hacker (ethical, Right?
+  <p>I think like a programmer but act like a hacker (ethical, Right?
 Right...?)
   I have the soul of a programmer, the heart of an engineer but the blood of a business man.
         Confused yet?
-Me too
+Me too </p>

 ### Things that dont really matter
 - I’m currently working on too many things. smh